 8. Find flexi-freedom

 It sounds obvious, but checking with the HR department about your company’s policy on working hours could offer you more flexibility.
 Since June 2014, all employees have the right to request flexible working after 26 weeks of service and some companies offer flexi Fridays, where you can opt to leave the office earlier.

 Using your downtime to do something creative such as writing, gardening or playing an instrument could have a huge hand in helping you unwind and switch off.
 This is because when we do creative activities, we’re engaged in what psychologists describe as a sense of ‘flow’.
 Psychologist Elaine Slater explains that performing a creative task puts us in a ‘near-meditative state’ where we feel removed from life’s stresses.
 Instead of crashing out on the sofa, try spending just an hour or two each week working on a creative project for a more effective way to recharge.

 10. Try 10 minutes of meditation

 If your mind is whirring before or after the working day, taking just 10 minutes to meditate is a great way to calm your thoughts, increase your memory and become more focused.
 Never tried it before?
-Try free app Headspace, which easily guides you through 10 minutes of mediation a day.
+Try app Headspace, which easily guides you through 10 minutes of mediation a day.

 Want more inspiration for making the most of your time off?
 Read our 5 ways to make this weekend your healthiest yet